-The closest homestead is approximately 250m to the north of the proposed site.
+The closest homestead is approximately 670m to the south of the proposed site.
 It does not appear that this homestead is used for tourist accommodation.
-There are also dense trees surrounding the homestead that are likely to largely screen views of the solar array.
-Should the trees be cleared for any reason then views over the proposed site are likely to be possible.
+The area between the homestead and the site has isolated mature trees.
+Over the distance involved these trees will provide a significant cumulative screening effect.